aio-libs/aiohttp/docs/client_websockets.rst

 :mod:`aiohttp` works with client websockets out-of-the-box.

-You have to use the :func:`ws_connect()` coroutine for client websocket connection.
-It accepts a *url* as a first parameter and returns :class:`ClientWebSocketResponse`, with that object you can communicate with websocket server using response's methods:
+You have to use the :meth:`aiohttp.ClientSession.ws_connect` coroutine for client websocket connection.
+It accepts a *url* as a first parameter and returns :class:`ClientWebSocketResponse`, with that object you can communicate with websocket server using response's
+methods:

 .. code-block:: python

+   session = aiohttp.ClientSession()
-   ws = yield from aiohttp.ws_connect(
+   ws = await session.ws_connect(
        'http://webscoket-server.org/endpoint')

    while True:
-       msg = yield from ws.receive()
+       msg = await ws.receive()

        if msg.tp == aiohttp.MsgType.text:
            if msg.data == 'close':
-              yield from ws.close()
+              await ws.close()
               break
            else:
               ws.send_str(msg.data + '/answer')